wijnen/python-lua/README.md

 to enforce it.
 If you want to run large amounts of code with `run()`, or a single line computation with `run_file()`, it will work without any problems.

+Both `run` and `run_file` accept a `description` argument, which must be a string.
+It is used in error messages.
+If not provided, the lua code is used as a description for `run` and the filename is used for `run_file`.

 ### Return values
 Both `run()` and `run_file()` can return a value.
 This is the primary method for accessing Lua values from Python.
 (The other option is to provide a container from Python and injecting a value from Lua.)
-Because Lua functions can return multiple values, this leads to a usability issue: the return value could always be a sequence, but that is invonvenient for the usual case when zero or one value is returned.
+Because Lua functions can return multiple values, this leads to a usability issue: the return value could always be a sequence, but that is inconvenient for the usual case when zero or one values are returned.

 This is solved by converting the result in those cases: